bit-whacker/graphrag-genomics/README.md

 - Only `.txt` documents are currently supported.
 - Ensure that the Neo4j server is running before using the **Indexing** or **Query** functionality in the app.
-- This project is under active development — feedback and contributions are welcome!

 ---